Jonas Rouhi

-Jonas Jakob Rouhi (born 7 January 2004) is a Swedish professional footballer who plays as a defender for club Juventus.
+Jonas Jakob Rouhi (born 7 January 2004) is a Swedish professional footballer who plays as a defender for club Carrarese on loan from Juventus.

 Club career

+Juventus

 Rouhi played for the youth academy of Serie A side Juventus.

 On 26 August 2024, Rouhi made his Serie A debut for Juventus, coming on as a substitute in the 77th minute against Hellas Verona.
 A month later, on 28 September, Rouhi made his full debut for the club against Genoa, playing 74 minutes in a 3–0 win.

+Loan to Carrarese

+On 30 January 2026, Rouhi joined Carrarese in Serie B on loan for the rest of the 2025–26 season.

 Style of play

 Rouhi mainly operates as a left-back.

 Personal life

 Rouhi was born in Sweden to a Moroccan father and a Polish mother.